 Harold swearing oath on holy relics to William, Duke of Normandy.

-In this way, most fief-holders were both lords and vassals; and kingdoms came to resemble, from top to bottom, a pyramid of greater and lesser fiefs.
-Those who held just one knight’s fee were lords of the peasants who farmed the land in the small fief.
+In this way, most fief-holders were both lords and vassals; and kingdoms came to resemble, from top to bottom, pyramids of greater and lesser fiefs.
+Those who held just one knight’s fee were lords of the peasants who farmed the land in their small fief.
 In feudal society everyone was supposed to have a lord – except the king at the top, who had no lord (at least, not on Earth: he was regarded as God’s vassal).

 The different ranks of fief-holders formed the aristocracy of medieval European society.
-A feudal kingdom was divided amongst several great “magnates” (leading nobles such as dukes and counts who controlled large fiefs), who were the direct vassals of the king.
-These magnates had lesser barons as their vassals, who had the holders of individual knight’s fees as their vassals.
+A feudal kingdom was divided amongst several great “magnates” (leading nobles such as dukes and counts, who controlled large fiefs), who were the direct vassals of the king.
+These magnates had lesser barons as their vassals, and these in turn had the holders of individual knight’s fees as their vassals.
 Until the 9th or 10th centuries, this fief-holding was in theory for one lifetime only.
-It gradually became hereditary in practice, and from about 1000 was hereditary in law as well: fiefs were granted to the vassal and his heirs after him.
+It gradually became hereditary in practice, and from about 1000 was hereditary in law as well: fiefs were granted to a vassal and his heirs after him.

 The main implication for all this was that power was widely distributed.
 A king was regarded as owning all the land of his kingdom, and to command its entire military and economic resources.
 However, he owned his land, and exercised his authority, through a large number of vassals.

 In terms of exercising justice, making laws, and overseeing administrative matters, a similar situation prevailed.
 The king presided over his magnates in the royal council.
 The magnates oversaw justice and administration within their own fiefs, and lesser vassals did likewise within their sub-fiefs.
 At the bottom of the pyramid, the holder of a knight’s fee presided over a manor courts, overseeing the affairs of the village.
-As lesser lords jealously guarded their legal jurisdictions against encroachment from above, feudal administration tended to be very fragmented and localised.
+As lesser lords jealously guarded their legal jurisdictions against encroachment from above, feudal administration tended to be very fragmented and localized.

-From all this, it is clear that a fief was not just a piece of private property, in the sense of how we would think of such a thing; it carried with it what we would now regard as public responsibilities, which would normally today be exercised by a public body (central government, local government, law court and so on).
-These public responsibilities had been granted way to an individual along with the land over which they were exercised.
+From all this, it is clear that a fief was not just a piece of private property, in the sense that we would recognize today; it carried with it what we would now regard as public responsibilities, which are normally exercised by such public bodies as central government, local government, law courts and so on.
+In medieval Europe these public responsibilities had been granted away to individuals, along with the land over which they were exercised.
 The distinction between private and public matters was blurred to the point of non-existence.

-With the peace and stability of the Roman empire gone, the Germanic invaders established several kingdoms but struggled to impose order and organisation on their territories.
-One of these Germanic kingdoms, that of the Franks, conquered most of the others to rule a large area of western Europe.
+With the peace and stability of the Roman Empire gone, the Germanic invaders established several kingdoms but struggled to impose order and organization on their territories.
+One of these kingdoms, that of the Franks, conquered most of the others to rule a large area of western Europe.
 The Frankish kings appointed dukes and counts to rule the various districts into which their realm was divided.

 From the early 9th century onwards, the lands of western Europe came under renewed attack, now from the Vikings in the north, the Arabs in the south, and the Magyars in the east.
 These invaders raided deep into the interior.
 Vikings sailed far up rivers to strike at unsuspecting towns, villages and monasteries, and bands of Magyars rode on their fast ponies on long raids from central Europe as far as western France.

 Within their territories, the magnates increasingly usurped the royal authority.
-Within the domains of the magnates, however, the same process of disintegration prevailed.
-Command of a castle gives its local lord strong protection against foreign raiders, against neighbouring lords – and against superiors.
-Commanders of castles (“Castellans”) increasingly treated their castles and the land around as their own private property.
+Their own domains, however, were subject to the same process of fragmentation.
+Command of a castle gives its local lord strong protection against foreign raiders, against neighboring lords – and against his superior lord.
+Commanders of castles (“castellans”) increasingly treated their castles and the land around them as their own.

-The result was that public authority at every level disintegrated, and the functions of government – military, judicial, administrative – became privatised in the hands of regional magnates and local lords.
-Royal power was limited to kings’ own semi-private territories (royal domains).
-In their wider realms, they could no longer issue orders to officials obedient to his command; instead they had to gain the cooperation of the magnates through negotiation.
+The result was that public authority at every level disintegrated, and the functions of government – military, judicial, administrative – became devolved and privatized in the hands of regional magnates and local lords.
+A kings’ direct power was confined to his own semi-private territories (royal domains).
+In the wider realms, he could no longer issue orders to officials obedient to his command; instead he had to win the cooperation of the magnates through a process of negotiation.
 When a king lost the support of his magnates, as happened on a regular basis, he lost control of his kingdom.

 It can be seen from the above that feudalism arose as a response to circumstances in which endemic warfare was the order of the day.
-The feudal society was one organised for war; a central reason for its coming into being was the need for kings and great lords to call forth armies of mounted warriors – as is clear from the fact that the entire fief-system was based on multiples of knights’ fees.
+The feudal society was one organized for war; a central reason for its coming into being was the need for kings and great lords to call forth armies of mounted warriors.
+This is implicit in the fact that the entire fief-system was based on multiples of knights’ fees.

-From the 10th century at the latest the central figure of medieval warfare was the mounted warrior – known by various names in different parts of Europe – chevalier in France, cavalier in Italy, caballero in Spain, ritter in Germany and knight in England.
+From the 10th century at the latest the central figure of medieval warfare was the mounted warrior.
+This figure is known by various names in different parts of Europe – chevalier in France, cavalier in Italy, caballero in Spain, ritter in Germany and knight in England.

 The innovation which gave mounted warriors a distinct advantage over soldiers fighting on foot seems to have been the iron stirrup.
-This allowed them to put their whole weight behind their weapons – lances, battle axes, great swords – which, combined with the height the horse gave them a decisive military superiority.
+This allowed them to put their whole weight behind their weapons – lances, battle axes, great swords – which combined with the height the horse to give them a decisive military superiority.